gentaro0404/unit2_repo/Quizzes1/quiz022.md

 # Quiz022

-## Create a program that produces n random values from the equation below,where m snd s are the other inputs of the function.
+## Create a program that produces n random values from the equation below, where m and s are the other inputs of the function

 ## :program
 ```.py